As the global population rises, urbanization accelerates, and climate change intensifies, agriculture is confronted with two main challenges:

 However, this practice is increasingly evaluated, as new studies on its impact become available.
 There is growing evidence that these formulations may be less effective (undermining economic efficiency) or, if improperly used, potentially harmful to the environment.
 For example, only 20% of the nitrogen applied in food production enters the food chain.
 The rest causes nutrient imbalances in soils, increases nitrogen emissions, and pollutes rivers and groundwater, without contributing to yield improvement.

-These findings highlight the importance of rethinking traditional fertilizer use and adopting customized approaches—adapted to each soil and crop type—that are more aligned with today’s environmental challenges, particularly climate change.
+These findings underscore the need to rethink conventional fertilizer use and shift toward customized practices, tailored to each soil and crop type, practices better suited to address environmental challenges, especially climate change.

 OCP Nutricrops proudly supports this shift by offering solutions that not only align with the 4Rs of nutrient stewardship (Right source, Right rate, Right time, Right place) and incorporate the latest scientific and technological innovations, but also act as enablers of sustainable agriculture.